-The staff in a quick service restaurant is trained to handle every position possible.
+The staff in a quick-service restaurant is trained to handle every position possible.
 Everyone is one unit from the person assembling to the person cashing the order.
 There is no specialization of chefs or waiters which primarily means everyone understands each other, the requirement of the work and so coordination just flows as they have exactly the experience of what each member of the team requires and is going through.
 This means that virtually there is no front of the house or back of the house because no one is a specialist and so there is no gap in operations.

-Given that consistency is of such great importance in a quick service restaurant you might be inclined to go for a huge chained supplier but think again.
-While finalizing the supplier for a QSR it is better to judge him on his calibre to meet your goals as opposed to the size of the outlet.
+Given that consistency is of such great importance in a quick-service restaurant you might be inclined to go for a huge chained supplier but think again.
+While finalizing the supplier for a QSR it is better to judge him on his caliber to meet your goals as opposed to the size of the outlet.
 When the QSR is at a single city level, a local supplier is not just better in terms of resources, product knowledge and how important you are to him but is also economical.
 The deciding factor for your supplier in the QSR business should be how well you can dictate your terms and how healthy your understanding is for your operations to run smoothly.
 A chained supplier may have the resources to give you consistent supplies but he also has the resources to not keep you as a priority if you are a small customer and that gives you little scope for a bargain and product selection.
 To put it simply, being a huge buyer of a small firm is at times better than being the small buyer of a big firm.
 As your QSR grows let your supplier grow with you.
-You will achieve not only a constant support for your expansions on but in the long run a much more paying relationship with your supplier.
+You will achieve not only constant support for your expansions on but in the long run a much more paying relationship with your supplier.

 Deciding the Menu

-The quick service restaurant or the fast food business works on the principle of Impulse Buying.
+The quick-service restaurant or the fast-food business works on the principle of Impulse Buying.
 Impulse buying as the name suggests is buying not out of need or desire but out of an impulse.
 This impulse can be the product of craving, need, choice or any other random emotion that governs the buyer for a temporary period.
 Now why QSRs work on impulse buying is because they provide simple food at a quick pace for the customer to just eat and go.
 They offer no experience; just a guarantee of a familiar taste.
 Apart from this, they offer ready solutions to hunger or cravings by conveniently being where their audience is.
 It is also necessary to understand that you have a very small window to sell something, or else the customer impulse will die and they will walk out.
 That is where the role of a menu comes in.